 Local level planning instruments: Statutory land-use plans

 The planning instruments at local level are principally the statutory land-use plans comprising the mandatory county and city development plans and any local area plans (LAPs) mandatory for settlements with populations in excess of 5,000, which are discretionary below this population threshold.
 These plans are policy frameworks with zoning and in their simplest form are a written statement with a set of zoning maps.
 The policies and objectives of the development plan (Supplemental Information / Fact Sheet 3) and any LAP (Supplemental Information / Fact Sheet 4) must be consistent with the higher order national and regional strategies and with Section 28 Ministerial guidelines (P&D Act 2000 (as amended), Section 12(18) & Section 20(5)).
-The preparation of the development plan and any local area plan is the subject of a detailed statutory plan making process with defined stages (Figure 4).
-The plan making process provides for a draft plan display period with an invitation for written submissions by stakeholders and the general public on any matter (Grist, 2012)
+The preparation of the development plan and any local area plan is the subject of a detailed statutory plan making process with defined stages (see Figure: The Irish planning system: the hierarchy of plans).
+The plan making process provides for a draft plan display period with an invitation for written submissions by stakeholders and the general public on any matter (Grist 2012).

 The use of particular areas for particular purposes – whether residential, commercial, industrial, agricultural, recreational, as open space or otherwise, or as a mixture of those uses – is provided for by zoning objectives.
 In the case of the county and city development plan the zoning can provide for the whole functional area of the planning authority or for just part of it.
 A planning authority must provide a population growth projection and indicate zoning objectives for any town or village within its functional area where the population of the town is 1,500 or greater (P & D Act 2000 (as amended), Section 10(2)(a) &(f)(v)&(vi).
 The planning authority has the discretion to prepare a local area plan (Supplement / Fact Sheet 4) or to indicate such zoning objectives in the development plan for a town with a population between 1,500 and 5,000 (P & D Act 2000, Section 19(1)(bb)).